chiaraalicata/chiaraalicata/README.md

 - 👀 I’m interested in learning always curious and weird stuff
 - 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate on any project you might want me to work on
-- 📫 How to reach me
+- 📫 How to reach me: chiaraalicata@gmail.com

 <!---
 chiaraalicata/chiaraalicata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.